mentosfreshmaker/gist-search/README.md

 ## Assumptions and Future enhancement

 * **File structure**
     If there is a potential of expansion to the application, the file structure has to be different.
-Such as, grouping the shared components within one folder, separate style files, and redux or hooks can be added.
+For example, grouping the shared components within one folder, separate style files, and redux or hooks can be added.

 * **Responsive design**
     Support mobile view by using the bootstrap grid system.
 Added + more indications to support responsive design.